mieubrisse/personal-writing/you-need-an-exobrain/post.md

 ---
 title: "You Need An Exobrain"
-subtitle: "You're going to be left in the Stone Age unless you get an exobrain now"
+subtitle: "Get an exobrain or be left in the Stone Age"
 ---

 <!------------------ IG POST DESCRIPTION --------------------->